Suez (company, 2015): History

 On 14 May 2019 Bertrand Camus was appointed as chief executive officer of Suez.

-On 1 February 2022 Suez began a new chapter in its history with its acquisition by the Consortium of shareholders and the appointment of a new CEO, Sabrina Soussan.
+On 1 February 2022 Suez was acquired by a consortium of shareholders, and a new CEO, Sabrina Soussan, was appointed.

 As of 1 August Sabrina Soussan was appointed chairman and chief executive officer of Suez.

+Partnership

+For several decades, Suez has collaborated with INRAE (France's National Research Institute for Agriculture, Food, and Environment).
+Notably, they jointly founded the consulting firm Bioentech in Saint-Malo.

 Financial results

 Financial results in millions of euros: